-This is true, Super Mario 3D Land only has limited use of motion control and StreetPass, which is very disapointing.
+This is true, Super Mario 3D Land only has limited use of motion control and StreetPass, which is very disappointing.
 Much to blame is the game's genre, a platformer.
 Seriously, how are you going to use StreetPass and motion controls on a handheld platformer?
 This is clearly a big mistake on Nintendo's part.

-Because every single level is meant to be able to be cleared with small Mario, the Tanooki Leaf in general is a massive Game Breaker because of its hovering allowing the player to skip enormous amounts of the more difficult platforming segments.
+Because every single level is meant to be able to be cleared with small Mario, the Tanooki Leaf in general is a massive Game-Breaker because of its hovering allowing the player to skip enormous amounts of the more difficult platforming segments.
 The Fire Flower and Boomerang Flower are more useful for collecting certain Star Coins, but almost every level is made drastically easier with the Tanooki Leaf.

-Nintendo has been pretty good with recent Mario games on setting aside special areas you can repeatedly visit just for power-ups to help with replayability...
+Nintendo has been pretty good with Mario games on setting, aside from special areas, you can repeatedly visit just for power-ups to help with replayability...
 Except this game.
 Once you unpack an item from any of the Toad Houses and leave, it's gone for good.
 Nothing will bring the houses back except getting a Game Over, and you'll be hard pressed to encounter one with the plethora of 1-Ups the game gives you.
 You can also nab power-ups from stages, but if you want to leave the stage with the power-ups in question, you have to complete the level, as exiting the course does not save your progress.
 You can replenish the Toad Houses through StreetPass tags, but if you don't live in a big city, that may be easier said than done.

 Cosmic Mario chasing after you if this is the first Mario game in a long time (basically forces you to keep moving).
 Then there's the stages where you have 30 seconds to start and you have to find ways (usually stomping on Goombas) to get more time.
 Now try stages with both!